As a QARC systems subscriber, you have access to the support portal, in addition to our standard support options

 Please be aware that when you run Revit on a second computer, QARC4Revit is disabled on the first computer.
 For each user’s login.

 So, to install QARC4Revit on another computer (or the first time), just click on I WANT QARC anywhere on this website, which takes you to the I WANT QARC page.
-That page explains the simple installation page.
+That page explains the simple installation method.

 What do I do when the QARC Browser says “Waiting for Revit Invoke” and it's stuck?